A Breakthrough with Wisteria

 I thought I had finally gotten one to acclimate and flower in 2003.
 The vine pumped out a few meager blooms, maybe three.
 But then we had torrential rains in January 2004.
 15 inches in like a day and a half.
 The poor thing drowned.
 (Or maybe not.)
 So I planted another in the backyard on a new iron trellis and hoped for the best once again.
 Last year I got about a dozen blooms.
 This year, hallelujah!! and thanks to Pat Welsh by way of my sister, I have a vine full.

 Constant pruning is apparently essential.
 Also sun.
 Also good drainage.
-And for insurance, in late winter, I dumped a bucket of epsom salt solution at its base.
-(Thanks Cindy McNatt!)

 Here is some good advice from www.plantanswers.com: